Damselflies of the Southwest (Zygoptera)

 female: less colorful, thicker bodied than male; one form like male; other is tan and black

-similar spcecies: VERY similar to Aztec Dancer:
+similar species: VERY similar to Aztec Dancer:

-California Dancer usually has a stripe on segment 2 while the Aztec has a spot
+California Dancer usually has a stripe on segment 2 while the Aztec has a spot;

 habitat: open rivers and streams

-SW flight period: April - November
+SW flight period: February 2 - January 17

-SW distribution: CA, NV, AZ
+SW distribution: AZ, CA, NV

 Southwestern distribution map